 - (Sometimes) Passport or Phone Number

 I would highly recommend finding banks that speak English/Cater to foreigners.
-For example, banks located Inside Universities containing a larger foreigner population will ensure contracts written In English.
+For example, banks located Inside Universities containing a larger foreign population will ensure contracts are written In English.
 You will need to visit the bank directly to fill out a contract and some banks ask for a deposit on certain cards.
 Lastly, Your card is usually ready to pick up the following week or earlier.

 Alternatively, another more recent option is to create a bank account using Kakao bank.
 Everything is done using your phone and your card will be shipped directly to your home In a few days.
 However, this option is more suitable for those who can understand Korean (or get a Korean friend to help out).

 For those working In food-related industries (I.e restaurants, cafe, or bar)

 - You may need to visit your local health center (보건소) (Not a hospital).

 - Here, you will need to take a few quick tests to receive your health certificate (보건증).
 Generally, most health centers take walk-in patients, and depending on how busy it is, the test can take less than 10 minutes.

 - Lastly, For the test, you can expect to pay around 3,000 KRW and have your certificate ready to be picked up within the week.
 (There is also usually an option to have your certificate delivered for an extra cost).

 !It’s best to wait until after the Interview to go to your health center unless specified otherwise.